guido1993/Linkhub-SkepticalHealth/README.md

-Here’s a simple and effective README for your GitHub repository:

 Skeptical Health

 Welcome to the repository for Skeptical Health, a platform designed to explore critical health topics in depth.
 Our mission is to provide health professionals and curious minds with reliable, nuanced, and skeptical perspectives on health and wellness.